Governance

 Charities Commission Annual Report

-UWCSEA’s annual report to the Commissioner of Charities is prepared in accordance with the requirements set out in the Charities (Accounts and Annual Report) Regulations.
+UWCSEA’s Annual Report to the Commissioner of Charities is prepared in accordance with the requirements set out in the Preparing Annual Submissions Documentation.

 UWCSEA's Governance Evaluation Checklists, Audited Financial Statements and Charities Commission Annual Reports can be found via the Charity Portal website.